JSB2010/JSB2010.github.io/README.md

 This project uses GitHub Actions for CI/CD:

-- **CI Workflow**: Runs linting, tests, and build on every push and pull request
+- **Cloudflare Pages Workflow**: Builds and deploys the site to Cloudflare Pages
-- **Lighthouse CI**: Checks performance, accessibility, best practices, and SEO
+- **Appwrite Deploy Workflow**: Deploys Appwrite functions when changes are made

 ## Branch Information